sosaysthecaptain/jsondb/README.md

 - `idOnly`: return nothing but an array of ids of found objects
 - `user`, `permission` as elsewhere

-## Collections are like handlers that are object properties
+## Collections are like handlers that are properties of objects
 Suppose you have a conversation object on which you want to store a potentially huge number of messages, which you'd like to be able to get one page at a time, sorted by when they were sent.
 In this case you'd use a `collection`, which is essentially a timeOrdered DBObjectHandler that exists as an attribute on a DBObject.
 Unlike freestanding handlers, collections can have permissions, creators, and members.

 **TODO: rename 'permission' to 'sensitivity', capitalize 'subclass'**